Pquar/SERAPH-S-LAST-STAND/docs/OBJETIVO.md

 # SERAPH'S LAST STAND
 ## Jogo de Tiro Incremental Roguelike Web

+ This game plays as a sidescroller platformer that happens on a single screen, so no need to programm a camera.
+You control a character that can walk around usind A and D, and can jump using spacebar.
+You can shoot projectiles by aiming with your mouse and clicking (if you hold the click, you shoot automatically, respecting the cooldown time between shots).
+The topology of the ground is like image 1, with blocks creating steps.
+Flying enemies keep spawning from the top of the scene, and they stop moving when they reach 70% the height of the screen, where they instead start following your character (with a smooth delay) and shooting towards him.
+If you character gets shot, he loses HP, but stays invincible for about half a second (to prevent multiple shots).
+Enemies keep spawning non stop, and they get stronger and more numerous as the game goes.
+Killing enemies give your character EXP, which levels him up eventually.
+Create an HP bar and an EXP bar for the character on the top left of the screen.
+Each levels becomes a little harder to get.
+When your character levels up, he's presented with 3 upgrade choices, which can be any one from this list

 ### OBJETIVO:
 Criar um jogo de tiro incremental baseado no clássico da era Flash "Heli Attack" com elementos roguelike modernos.
 Um jogo web HTML5 otimizado para desktop e dispositivos móveis.